Michelle Sinkgraven Therapy

 Crisis Text Line 741741

 The therapeutic relationship is so important to your healing so I want to be sure we are the right fit for each other.
-For that reason, I require a free 30-minute zoom consultation so we can get a feel for what it is like to share space together.
+For that reason, I require a free 30-minute virtual consultation so we can get a feel for what it is like to share space together.
 I want you to feel confident in my professional expertise; comfortable with the prospect of being open and vulnerable with me; and trust your intuition (cognitively and somatically) that we would work well together.

 I am an out-of-network provider and I do not participate with insurance panels.
 Your insurance company may reimburse you for a percentage of the cost of therapy.
 To find out what might be covered I recommend asking your plan the following questions: